-The M.A. degree is organized around the relationship between the individual student, the student's Faculty Adviser, and the M.A.
+The Master's degree is organized around the relationship between the individual student, the student's Faculty Adviser, and the M.A.
 Committee.
-The entering student will be assigned a temporary faculty adviser from among the department's ladder faculty who takes primary responsibility for academic advising for the first year.
+The entering student will be assigned a temporary faculty adviser from among the department's ladder faculty who will take primary responsibility for academic advising for the first year.
 Each student is expected to choose a Committee Chair and form an M.A.
-Committee during the first year of academic residence and apply for advancement to candidacy no later than Winter Quarter of the second year in the program.
+Committee during the first year of academic residence and apply for advancement to candidacy no later than Winter Quarter of the second year.
 The Faculty Adviser is fundamentally responsible for advising students in regard to program requirements, policies, and University regulations.

-Academic progress is assessed yearly between the faculty and student, and faculty will request a formal annual review from first-year students and may request them from continuing students as needed.
-The Vice Chair of Graduate Affairs and the Student Affairs Officer work together in determining those students who will benefit from a required annual review.
-The department relies on the information from annual review forms for decisions pertaining to funding, fellowships, and teaching assistantships.
-Please be aware that the annual reviews should be completed in a timely manner to enable accurate evaluation of student performance.
-It is the student's responsibility to 1) fill out their portion of the review form, 2) ensure that their Faculty Adviser or Doctoral Committee Chair fills out their portion, and 3) send the form to the department's Graduate Student Affairs Officer.
+Academic progress is assessed yearly between the faculty and student.
+First-year students should initiate a formal annual review with their Faculty Adviser in the Spring quarter and submit the completed form to the Graduate Student Affairs Officer by the end of the quarter.
+Continuing students should initiate a formal annual review in the Fall quarter with their Faculty Adviser or M.A.
+Committee Chair and submit the completed form to the Graduate Student Affairs Officer no later than the end of the second week in Winter quarter.
+Annual reviews should be completed in a timely manner to enable accurate evaluation of student performance.
+Faculty rely on the information from annual review forms for decisions pertaining to funding, fellowships, graduate research assistantships and teaching assistantships.
+It is the student's responsibility to 1) fill out their portion of the review form, 2) ensure that their Faculty Adviser or M.A.
+Committee Chair fills out their portion, and 3) send the form to the department's Graduate Student Affairs Officer.